 Set Up Social Media

 If you haven’t already, now is a good time to set up your social media.
-Since your website is set up and ready to go, it’s time to start expanding your reach and to create a larger online presence.
+Since your website is set up and ready to go, it’s time to start expanding your reach and create a larger online presence.

 Start Writing Content!